Clinical Decision Support

 Mollie Cummins, PhD, RN, FAAN, FACMI - Professor of Nursing and Associate Dean for Research and PhD Program at the University of Utah College of Nursing, Adjunct Associate Professor of Biomedical Informatics at the University of Utah School of Medicine and Jon M. Huntsman Presidential Chair.
 Dr. Cummins holds a PhD in nursing science and information science from Indiana University.
 She has made numerous scholarly contributions in informatics, particularly in the areas of poison control informatics, health information exchange and applied data science.
 She has authored numerous articles, book chapters, scientific papers, and abstracts, and previously served as a journal editor.

-Polina Kukhareva, PhD, MPH, MS - Research Scientist at the Department of Biomedical Informatics, University of Utah School of Medicine.
+Polina Kukhareva, PhD, MPH, MS - Research Assistant Professor at the Department of Biomedical Informatics, University of Utah School of Medicine.
 Dr. Kukhareva holds a PhD in informatics from the University of Utah and an MPH in biostatistics from the University of North Carolina.
 She is an expert in evaluation methods for CDS interventions.
 She directs the evaluation program of the ReImagine EHR initiative at the University of Utah.
 Her research interests include CDS implementation, effectiveness research, value assessment and economic evaluation.
 She successfully led the evaluation of multiple CDS interventions, including solutions addressing a broad range of healthcare topics: sepsis, diabetes pharmacotherapy, diabetic ketoacidosis, weight management, opioid overuse, telemetry overutilization, laboratory test ordering, and others.
 Dr. Kukhareva has authored multiple articles and is a JAMIA Editorial Board member.

 Recorded presentations, readings, weekly quizzes, synchronous lab sessions, online discussions, assignments, semester-long group project.